 As if everything will fall apart as soon as there are no beings as intelligent as humans.

-You don’t need to believe in Santa Clause or a thousand intelligent species.
+You need not believe in Santa Claus or a thousand intelligent species.
 You need the second thing.
-You need to strongly believe in yourself and then try to make it true.
-You need THAT blunt, forceful will power to make things happen to yourself.
+You need to believe in yourself strongly and then try to make it real.
+You need THAT blunt, forceful willpower to make things happen to yourself.

 And you are way ahead of that child.
 You have a fully functional rationality within and all around you.

 Do you know the sad story of rationality?

 We use it to strengthen our doubts, and consequently to weaken our belief.
 And belief, my friend, is THE driving force of willpower.

 You gotta do the exact opposite.
 But let’s put it away for now as rational thought is our later part.
 Let’s talk about doubts first:

 You can control something as soon as you believe you can control it.
 Doubt kills belief and disbelief kills control.
 See?
 I thought this part would take a while to make clear.

 By the way, why on earth would you need to control things?

 Control is the last thing before you achieve success.
 That’s why you need to control things.
 Success may result in money, happiness, joy, health or whatever.
 But to succeed, you must control the elements that boost success and those elements that kill success.